stellar/freighter/docs/docs/guide/developingForSoroban.md

 In Freighter, we do this by utilizing helper methods in `@stellar/stellar-sdk`.

-The below example is designed for a token transfer invocation, but this approach would work for any smart contract invocation.
+The below example is an abridged version of what Freighter does under the hood when it initiates a token transfer.
+It is designed for a token transfer invocation, but this approach would work for any smart contract invocation.

 ```javascript